by Susanna Bouse

 APIs (Application Programming Interfaces) are the “backend plumbing” that integrates data between your business applications.
 APIs connect your CRM software with your accounting, inventory, data storage, HR, and other applications.
 They also connect your apps with those of your partners, vendors, and clients.

 Hand-coding an API the traditional way is a tedious and time-consuming process, taking about 34 business days for an in-house engineer to complete.
 It’s also expensive.
-According to developer Gerard Lutterop, the cost of building a single outgoing API is about $15,000-$25,000.
-For a more comprehensive estimate, see DreamFactory’s API Calculator.
+For a comprehensive estimate, see DreamFactory’s API Calculator.

 Modern iPaaS solutions dramatically simplify the API creation process.
 Even better, the most advanced iPaaS solutions (like the DreamFactory iPaaS) offer a no-code API generation interface along with a large library of pre-built connectors.
 This empowers non-tech-savvy users to build, configure, and publish APIs – just by pointing and clicking.